This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Reasons for Removing Amine Blush

-In principle, a layer of amine reddening has no harmful effect on the cured casting resin.
+In principle, a layer of amine blush has no harmful effect on the cured casting resin.
 However, the sticky layer should definitely be removed if you want to further refine your work piece with a coating of epoxy resin or with special paint.
 If you do not remove the amine blush, the substances used as a coating cannot bond with the cured resin with sufficient stability.